 Mix dry ingredients together in a large mixing bowl.
 In a separate bowl, mix the egg with a fork.
 Add melted coconut oil and vanilla and whisk it all together.
 Drizzle wet ingredients into dry ingredients and combine well.

 Chill dough in the fridge for a minimum of 30 minutes.
 This dough is more wet than most cookie doughs so firming it up helps to form better balls.

-Once chilled, form cookie balls and gently press into circles on a cookie sheet.
+Once chilled, form gluten free cookie balls and gently press into circles on a cookie sheet.
 Bake at 375 degrees for 8-10 minutes.